firmnardians/reactjs-svg-icon/readme.md

-# SeniRupa
+# Senirupa

-SeniRupa is a tool for React design. 🎨
+Senirupa is a tool for React design. 🎨

 -   Easy to use
 -   Customizable